localdevices/ffpiv/README.md

 - We call the `piv_stack` function, passing the image pairs and optional parameters such as `window_size` and `overlap`.
 - The results are processed and plotted to visualize the velocity fields for each image pair.

-This example should help you get started with using `pivnumba.piv_stack` for PIV analysis on a series of images.
+This example should help you get started with using `ffpiv.piv_stack` for PIV analysis on a series of images.

 ### Adding coordinates